|

 Hands by Mae Rockland Tupa (See 'Resources').

-Light shining through a colorful huppa looks like stained glass!
+Light shining through a colorful huppa looks like stained glass! |

-SOMETHING has to hold your huppah in
+| HANGING HUPPA HOW-TO'S SOMETHING has to hold your huppah in

 the air.
 Conveniently located trees, and wires hung from the ceiling, are